Why you’ll love fishing

 Marine reserves have been established for the protection of habitat and marine life along the western side of Maria Island and at Governor Island, near Bicheno.
 Fishing is not permitted in these areas.

-Licences are not required for rod and line saltwater or marine fishing in Tasmania, however recreational sea fishing licences are required for some species, including rock lobster and abalone.
+Licences are not required for rod and line saltwater or marine fishing in Tasmania, however recreational licences are required for some species, including rock lobster and abalone.
 Check the Department of Primary Industries, Parks Water and Environment website for current information on licence requirements.

 You can also pick up your free copy of the Recreational Sea Fishing Guide From Visitor Information Centres and fishing shops along the coast, or download the Sea Fish Guide phone app.